ForAllSecure/bncov/README.md

 ## Notes

-Currently the plugin only deals with block coverage and ingests files in the drcov2 format.
+Currently the plugin only deals with block coverage and ingests files in the drcov2 format or "module+offset" format.
 Included in the repo is `dr_block_coverage.py` which can be used for generating coverage files, just specify your DynamoRIO install location with an environment variable (or modify the script) and it can process a directory of inputs.
 DynamoRIO binary packages can be found [here](https://github.com/DynamoRIO/dynamorio/wiki/Downloads).
 See the [tutorial](/tutorial/) for a complete walkthrough.

-There is only one optional dependency: the python module `msgpack`.
-This is only used for saving and loading the CoverageDB class to a file.
-It trades taking a large amount of disk space for a significant speedup of subsequent analyses as opposed to loading/analyzing directories of coverage files.

-This codebase was written for Python 2.7, but should now be compatible with Python 3.
-Please file an issue if you encounter any incompatibility problems.
+Please file any feature requests/bugs as issues on GitHub, we welcome any input or feedback.

 ## Scripting